dnlcarvajalc/file_tools/README.md

 - video_folder_sort.py ==> This script puts a video with its respective file with the information about detections in to an enumerated folder.

+- remove_files.py ==> Eliminates all files in parent folder with an specified extension.

 ------------